Jakob-Bach/Constrained-Subgroup-Discovery/README.md

-# Optimal Subgroup Discovery
+# Constrained Subgroup Discovery

 This repository contains the code of the paper

 > Bach, Jakob.
-"Optimal Subgroup Discovery"
+"Constrained Subgroup Discovery"

 (The paper is not published yet.
 Once it's published, we'll add a link to it here.